 - 1. A current driving licence including a photograph or a passport or a full birth certificate; - 2.
-A utility bill or financial statement issued within the last three months showing the candidate's current name and address; - 3.
-Where appropriate any documentation evidencing a change of name; - 4.
+A permissible document for a DBS check, showing the candidate's current name and address; - 3.
+Where appropriate, any documentation evidencing a change of name; - 4.
 Where the candidate is not a citizen of a country within the European Economic Area or Switzerland, proof of entitlement to work and reside in the UK.

-Please note that originals of the above are necessary.
+Originals of the above are necessary.
 Photocopies or certified copies are not sufficient.

 Candidates with a disability who are invited to interview should inform the College / Prep School of any necessary reasonable adjustments or arrangements to assist them in attending the interview.
+See the Equal Opportunities Policy for further details.